yohamta/furex/README.md

 	Size() image.Point
 }

-// Please implement UpdatableComponent interface if you want to update the state of the component by one tick. type UpdatableComponent interface {
+// UpdatableComponent represents a component that updates by one tick. type UpdatableComponent interface {
 	Update()
 }